rochacbruno/py2rs/README.md

    a common species of crab and also a name of a famous restaurant.)
 - To compliment your fellow Rustaceans don't say **~~cheers!~~**.
 Say **safe!** (**safe!** is also said when toasting with champagne at Rust conferences)
 - Rust is to become a second programming language for the Linux kernel (see [here](https://en.wikipedia.org/wiki/Rust_for_Linux))
+- Rust is the language choosen by Microsoft to rewrite parts of Windows Kernel

 > **More facts? and curiosities** send a question here or send a Pull Request adding an interest fact to this list.